hjoukl/cpycourse/docs/training/lessons/roll-the-dice/roll-the-dice.md

         You need to *import* `random` to use it in your program.
         (We'll learn more about importing later on in the modules section.)

-        Bonus task: Extend the program to repeat dice rolling until the user decides she wants to stop.
+        Bonus task: Extend the program to repeat dice rolling.
+Aks the user if she'd like to continue, if yes ask again for the number of rolls.
+        Repaeat until the user doesn't want to continue any more.

     === "Hints"